Monday, April 02, 2012

 You might not know what the interviewer will ask specifically, but you should be prepared to answer some common questions.
 A couple of examples:

-Please tell me about yourself.
+Please tell me about yourself.7.
+Do some research

 I often start an interview by asking the prospective employee to tell me about him or herself.
 I'm really looking for a brief outline of your past employment history and your current interests and career direction.
 The specific questions I ask later can be leading, so I want to see what you say without those "clues".
 I would recommend spending a bit of time thinking out what you might say to this question.
 How can you highlight your background, skills and career goals within 2-3 sentences?